nehanaaz15/leetcode-patterns/README.md

 ## Background

-This repo is intended for any individual wanting to improve their problem solving skills for software engineering interviews.
+This repository is intended for any individual wanting to improve their problem solving skills for software engineering interviews.

 Problems are grouped under their respective subtopic, in order to focus on